Modern technology has improved countless businesses processes. Companies are more connected, effective, and efficient than ever.

 - An easy method to store receipts - usually by taking a photo through a mobile app.

 There are countless nuances to these cards and lots of great reasons to use them (as we'll see next).
-But the most important difference is simply that, whereas the company card gets shared around, lost, and is easily mismanaged, expense cards each have one owner, and can be customised to suit your needs.
+But the most important difference is simply that, whereas the company card gets shared around, lost, and is easily mismanaged, purchasing cards (or expense cards) each have one owner, and can be customised to suit your needs.

 Most finance professionals will immediately recognize why this new technology is so exciting.
 But in the interest of clarity, here’s why you should be enthusiastic.

 The whole point of using any kind of company card is to be able to spend when the time comes.
 But the classic credit card is usually reserved for the chosen few - the CEO, a few executives, and maybe the office manager.

 Everyone else has to beg for and borrow the card when they need to buy.